Basic Bicycle Maintenance

 There are dozens of little mistakes you can make installing a tube that will cause another flat; if you bring the flat to a bike shop the mechanic will know how to best install a tube.
 Either way, you should always diagnose the cause of the flat and choose the proper remedy.
 If you bring your bike to a shop, make sure to find out the cause of the flat; many bike shops will not do this because its easier to just pull out and replace the inner tube.
 Here are six common problems listed below:

 Evidence: Hole is on the outside (pavement side) of the tube.

 Cause: Something sharp on the road pierced your tire and inner tube.

 Remedy: Replace or patch the tube - usually the hole in the tire is not big enough to warrant replacing.
 If the hole is big enough, replace the tire.
 Having a pinhole in the tire is OK, pressure will close the hole, and the tube will not push through.
 If you can't replace the tire, you can put a square inch of gapher tape or a dollar bill on the inside of the tire as a temporary emergency solution.

 Evidence: Hole is on the inner (rim) side of the tube.

 Cause: The tip of a spoke poked through your tube, or there was a gap where your rim tape wasn't covering a spoke hole.

 Remedy: Replace the tube and make sure to cover up the gap or sharp point.
-Cloth is the best material for rim tape.
+Adhesive-backed cloth is the best material for rim tape.

 Evidence: Snake bite!
 A double puncture, two small parallel slits mimicking snake teeth.

-Cause: Air pressure was not high enough, or tube not properly installed, the tire pinched the tube against itself or the rim.
+Cause: Tire pressure was not high enough, or tube not properly installed, the tire pinched the tube against itself or the rim.